connordavenport/fPDK/README.md

 </p>

 Nobody wants to proof their fonts, firing up inDesign is time consuming and archaic...
-The fPDK is a **free and open-source** library for building font proofs using a designspace, OTF, TTF, or TTFs.
+The fPDK is a **free and open-source** library for building font proofs using a designspace, OTF, TTF, or VFs.

 ## Table of Contents